 You can display any post field or Toolset custom field as a block.
 For example, the main tour description is the “post body”.
 To display it, add the Single Field block and select the Post Content (Body) field.

 You can easily allow adding multiple images at once using repeating image fields.
-To create an image gallery from your repeating image field, simply insert the TB Repeating Field block into your template.
+To create an image gallery from your repeating image field, simply insert the Repeating Field / Gallery block into your template.

 Often, you will need to tweak the design of individual Toolset blocks.
 For example, you might want to change the output colors for fonts, backgrounds, and more.
 Or, you might want to change the margin or padding for specific fields output by Toolset.